cosmo-ray/yirl/README.md

   * sys: system header, that can be useful for TCC
     * queue.h: [man 3 queue](https://linux.die.net/man/3/queue)
   * tinycc: tcc libc header
-  * YIRL: YIRL header, use internally and for TCC scripting
+  * YIRL: YIRL header, use internally and for TCC scripting, but so far, the best documentation
     * widget.h: widget base class and common widgets functions
     * map.h: a square map
     * menu.h